 A list of plugins voted by users as being the most popular on the WordPress Plugin Directory is returned in your screen.
 Select the plugin you want to install and click on the Install Now button to install the plugin on your WordPress site.
 Follow the process described earlier to activate your plugin.

-How To Install A WordPress Plugin – Recommended Method
+How To Install WordPress Plugins – Recommended Method

 You can install plugins on your WordPress site using the Recommended option.
-Go to the ‘Add Plugins’ screen and click on Recommended from the options menu …
+Go to the ‘Add Plugins’ area and click on Recommended from the options menu …

 (Add Plugins – Recommended Plugins)